Zapier | Set Up

 A trigger is based on the "Trigger Event" selected during Part 2 of this article.
 This section will demonstrate how to build a zap for both event types: New/Updated Lead and Form Submission.

-• Under the "Event" dropwdown, select the event to trigger the zap.
+• Under the "Event" dropdown, select the event to trigger the zap.

 • New Lead: triggers a zap when a new lead is created and marked with a designated status(es).